Wonderful Weekend Wanders 500 Rai Floating Resort, Khao Sok, Thailand

 The cost of 500 Rai

-500 Rai is an expensive and exclusive stay compared with staying at your resort in Phuket or Krabi.
-However, having been there I can see how they have additional costs due to their remoteness.
+500 Rai is an expensive and exclusive stay compared to your resort in Phuket or Krabi.
+However, having been there, I can see how they incur additional costs due to their remoteness.

 The Guests at 500 Rai

 500 Rai attracts a wide guest list.
-There’s a Father and Son motorbiking their way around Asia on their first epic post-pandemic adventure, a Thai family from Bangkok who’ve seen 500 Rai on social media and knew they wanted to stay, and a mega important Insta couple with a gazillion followers and a very small bikini who were lovely and took a couple of my photos!
+A Father and Son are motorbiking their way around Asia on their first epic post-pandemic adventure, a Thai family from Bangkok who’ve seen 500 Rai on social media and knew they wanted to stay, and a mega important Insta couple with a gazillion followers and a very small bikini who were lovely and took a couple of my photos!

-How long to spend in Khao Sok National Park?
+How long do you spend in Khao Sok National Park?

 The Details

 Khao Sok is best reached from Phuket, Krabi, Koh Lak, or Surat Thani.
 The closest airport is Surat Thani.
-Local transport does not run to Khao Sok, but from any of these towns, you could get a shared minibus.
-Or you can get there the easy way via the 500 Rai minibus, I know what I’d rather do.
+Local transport does not run to Khao Sok, but you could get a shared minibus from any of these towns.
+You can get there easily via the 500 Rai minibus.
+I know what I’d rather do.

-500 Rai Resort is found on Ratchaprapha reservoir (Cheow Lan Lake) in the Koh Sok National Park.
+500 Rai Resort is located at Ratchaprapha Reservoir (Cheow Lan Lake) in the Koh Sok National Park.

 Contact: